Find out about the yearly round of consultations and policy proposals that we use to set fees for the next financial year.

 Firms should use this date to calculate most of their tariff data for the forthcoming fee year which is then collected in step 3.
 This ‘reporting date’ will be:

-- for the 12 months ending 31 December
+- for the 12 months ending or as at 31 December

 - for the firm’s financial year that ended during the calendar year ending 31 December

 The ‘reporting date’ varies depending on the tariff data being calculated.
 Please see Part 5 of FEES4 Annex 1A for further details.

 From this data we work out the fee rates for the coming financial year (April to March).